 Historic Charms in Symi

 The beautiful island of Symi with its old world charm, lies just north of Rhodes.
-The port of Gialos is the focus of activity and is elegantly beautiful as it is overlooked by numerous candy-colored neoclassical mansions built in levels, with broad, shallow staircases leading from one to another.
+The port of Gialos is the focus of activity and is elegantly beautiful.
+It’s overlooked by numerous candy-colored neoclassical mansions built in levels, with broad, shallow staircases leading from one to another.
 The harbor area is delightful for a stroll and if one of the cruise ships is arriving, it is fun to watch the frantic activity of the local residents assembling numerous trestle tables for selling their sea sponges – which like fishing, is a main occupation.

 Inland, Symi is hilly and slightly mountainous with numerous tracks for hikers and very few cars.
 Around the coast there are numerous small secluded bays for leisurely moments and if you walk around the headland from the port you eventually come to a tiny fish taverna where the tables stand in the water and fish suck your feet as you eat!
-The main place to visit is the monastery of Panormitis which is dedicated to Archangel Michael, the patron saint of the island.
+The main place to visit is the monastery of Panormitis, standing in honor of Archangel Michael, the patron saint of the island.

 Symi offers the visitors the leisurely pace of island life and the chance to relax, take a stroll or enjoy a swim.
-The tavernas are unsophisticated but really good , serving fish that was caught earlier in the day and cooked to perfection over charcoal or delicious slabs of Moussaka or Yemista (stuffed vegetables).
-Symi is overlooked by many travelers to the Greek Islands, but it really is a hidden gem to discover and well-deserving of its place on our list of 5 of the best Greek islands.
+The tavernas are unpretentious and delicious .
+They serve fish that they catch off the coast and cook to perfection over charcoal .
+Enjoy it alongside delicious slabs of Moussaka or Yemista (stuffed vegetables).
+Many travelers overlook Symi, but it really is a hidden gem to discover and well-deserving of its place on our list of 5 of the best Greek islands.